-Banks love 3-Way Forecasts and many require them as part of a loan application, and increasingly as part of ongoing loan covenants.
-It’s vital for any good accountant or bookkeeper to be able to produce a 3-Way forecast promptly when your client requires one.
+Banks love 3-Way Forecasts and many require them as part of a loan application.
+They increasingly request this as part of ongoing loan covenants.
+In this day and age, it’s vital for any good accountant or bookkeeper to be able to produce a 3-Way forecast promptly.
+As your clients require them.

 But how can a 3-Way Forecast be done quickly and easily for your clients?

-How to Produce 3-Way Forecasts For Your Client
+How to Produce A 3-Way Forecast For Clients

 The first requirement to produce a 3-Way Forecast is good, up-to-date accounting information to form the foundation of your forecast.
 In the era of cloud accounting this is much easier than it used to be.
 You can now easily check that the bank has been reconciled and that outstanding debtors and creditors look sensible.

 Then, rather than using a laborious spreadsheet for your 3-Way Forecast, you link Calxa to your accounting data.
-Then all you have to do is, adjust a few settings, add in a budget and you’re done with your first draft 3-Way Forecast.
+Now all you have to do is, adjust a few settings, add in a budget and you’re done.
+Voila, there is your first draft 3-Way Forecast.

 Being able to get the first draft quickly means you can then have a useful and productive discussion with the client on fine-tuning the details.

-After connecting to the accounting system you’ll be prompted to select appropriate schedules for the timing of payments for GST/VAT, PAYG/PAYE and superannuation.
-You can adjust these timings and also modify the accounts that are nominated for each category later under ‘My Workspace, Settings’. .
+After connecting to the accounting system you’ll be prompted to select appropriate schedules for the timing of payments.
+For example, identify timings for GST/VAT, PAYG/PAYE and superannuation.
+You can adjust these timings and also modify the accounts that are nominated for each category later under ‘My Workspace, Settings’.

 Add in a Budget